 as a result, correlated variables get importances which are too high

-Extracting Optimal Explanations for Ensemble Trees via Logical Reasoning (zhang et al. â21) - OptExplain - extracts global explanation of tree ensembles using logical reasoning, sampling, + optimization
+Extracting Optimal Explanations for Ensemble Trees via Logical Reasoning (zhang et al. â21) - OptExplain: extracts global explanation of tree ensembles using logical reasoning, sampling, + optimization

 treeshap (lundberg, erion & lee, 2019): prediction-level